 The recent reorganisation of the computing facilities of the College provided the ideal platform for the operation of an Electronic Library.
-The Electronic Library is part of the main Library, whereby full access is feasible through readily available working-station endpoints within the campus, as well as secure remote access through the P.A.
-College Remote Access USB stick, thus providing full access to data, information and Library records, as well as the opportunity for material loans from the main Library.
+The Electronic Library is part of the main Library, whereby full access is feasible through readily available working-station endpoints within the campus, thus providing full access to data, information and Library records as well as the opportunity for material loans from the main Library.

 The E-brary system provides electronic access to more than 80.000 volumes of books and textbooks, as well as a variety of other data collections and information sources.
-The Library computing facilities enable both students and faculty to search through all electronic Library Records and Directories in order to facilitate the discovery of various applicable sources of information for their research.
+The Library computing facilities enable both students and faculty to search through all electronic Library Records and Directories in order to facilitate the discovery of various applicable sources of information for their research